Full inboxes; unopened emails. Maybe you’ve heard the whispers, but is email marketing really dead?

 Which email marketing automation tools are available?

 There’s a lot to bear in mind when you’re formulating a cold email campaign.
 Thankfully, with us living in the future and all, we can employ technology to do the dirty work for us.
-Modern CRM systems that live inside Gmail can help us leverage all our lovely customer data alongside our email campaigns.
+Modern CRM with Gmail integration can help us leverage all our lovely customer data alongside our email campaigns.
 We don’t want to brag, but we’ve really souped up NetHunt’s email campaign features recently, making the whole process as easy and frictionless as possible to give you the best return possible.

 NetHunt CRM